Shenton Way Bus Terminal: Second relocation

 Initially announced in October 2015, the bus terminal was then relocated again to Shenton Way on 25 June 2017 to make way for the construction of Prince Edward Road MRT station, as part of the Circle line Stage 6 extension scheduled to be completed by 2026.
 CCECC Singapore Pte Ltd was selected to construct the relocated bus terminal as part of Contract 8812.
 Existing bus services were amended to serve the relocated bus terminal on that day, skipping Palmer Road entirely.
 Unlike the Palmer Road terminal, the new terminal allows boarding within the terminal itself; however, alighting from buses continues to be performed at a separate bus stop, also located in front of the bus terminal.
 The relocated bus terminal also features new amenities that were not present in the Palmer Road terminal, such as a priority queue zone, bicycle parking lots and an air-conditioned staff lounge.

+Bus Contracting Model

+Under the Bus Contracting Model, all bus services operating from Shenton Way Bus Terminal were divided into 6 Bus Packages, operated by three different bus operators.